Fort Lee Sisisky Gate Closure

-Officials at Fort Lee announced a 33-day construction schedule beginning Monday, May 11, to complete required security upgrades at Sisisky Gate.
+FORT LEE, Va. — Officials at Fort Lee announced a 33-day construction schedule beginning Monday, May 11, to complete required security upgrades at Sisisky Gate.
+The project will result in various closures and access changes through mid-June:

+Installation officials advise motorists to plan for delays and use alternate routes during the total closure period.
+Complete gate hours and installation access details are available on the Fort Lee website at https://home.army.mil/lee/access#qt0:1.
+For visitor information or specific questions, the Visitor Control Center can be reached from 8 a.m. to 4 p.m. at 804-734-5053, 804-734-5056, or 804-734-5058.

 |Date Taken: